mark-scott-mjs/SRC/README.md

 As stated above, Scooter's Revenge Coin is a basic implementation of the ERC-20 token standard with a few additional features.
   - Anti-Rugpull.
 This function serves to protect holders from getting massively dumped on by a whale.
   - Voting/Governance.
 This project was inspired my Andre Cronje of YFI fame.
 YFI started off as a "valueless governance token", so will this one.
   - Staking.
 This is getting added mainly so I can learn about the implementation of staking.
 At the end of the day, this project is being made simply so I can put it on my resume.
+Note: Will use the SNX StakingRewards contract.

 # Roadmap